SAP-samples/btp-task-center-integration/cloud-for-customer/Integration-test.md

 3. **Define Approval Process**

     * Login with your **UserID**.

     * From **Administrator** → **Approval Processes**, define an approval Process for Opportunity with either **'Reporting Line Manager'** or **'Direct Approver'** as work distribution.
-Here as an example, we setup a process where an Opportunity identified restricted to a specific AccountID must be sent to approval to the manager.
+Here as an example, we setup a process where an Opportunity identified restricted to a specific AccountID must be sent for approval to the manager.

     ![Approval-process](images/Approval-process.png)